15 Things to do in Prince Edward Island

 Boomburger

-Very reminiscent of a Five Guys but with poutine!
-And the poutine is gluten free!
+Very reminiscent of Five Guys but with poutine!
+And the poutine is gluten-free!
 An inexpensive and delicious meal a little off from downtown Charlottetown.
 Across the parking lot is a Cows Ice Cream shop and an Anne of Green Gables chocolates, so we haven’t been able to do one without the other!

 Blue Mussel Cafe